 Old Fashioned Lemon Curd Bars

-- 1/2 cup dairy-free margarine softened (I used Earth Balance Buttery Spread)
+- 1/2 cup dairy-free margarine or butter, softened I used Earth Balance Buttery Spread

 - 1 cup flour I used Bob's Red Mill all-purpose gluten free flour